ppy/osu-wiki/wiki/BBCode/en.md

 *Note: Using this tag is not necessary should one wish not to use custom hyperlink text, as the forum editor parses proper URLs without the `[url]` tag into links automatically.*

-To create a custom link, provide:

-1. **The destination URL** as the `LINK` argument (without quotation marks).
-2. **The display text** between the opening and closing tags.
+To create hyperlinks with the `[url]` tag, users must specify two arguments: specific URL of the website to navigate to and the linked text to be displayed.
+The former must be specified as the `LINK` argument (without quotation marks `"`), while the latter must be specified between the opening and closing tags.
+If no display text is provided, the hyperlink will not render correctly.

-If no display text is provided, the hyperlink will not render correctly. `[url]LINK[/url]` is also supported, but is always redundant.
+`[url]LINK[/url]` is also supported, but is always redundant.

 *Notice: All URLs—whether used with the `[url]` tag or plain text—must be valid and include a protocol (`http://`, `https://`, `ftp://`) or a `www.` prefix.
 Otherwise, the link will not work.*